tr4uma/swift-sfdc/README.md

 * LongTextArea
 * Phone

-And updating configured profiles sith their FLS
+And updating configured profiles with their FLS

 ### 0.0.2